inno-devops-labs/S24-core-course-labs/app_python/README.md

     http://127.0.0.1:5000
     ```

-   Voila!
    You're now in sync with Moscow time.

 **Note:** Ensure you are in the correct path before running the application to experience Moscow time seamlessly.
 Enjoy your time-traveling journey! ⏰✨